NOAA-Big-Data-Program/bdp-data-docs/nwm/README.md

 ## Accessing NWM Reanalysis on AWS

-The NWM Reanalysis version 1.2 is stored in the **nwm-archive** Amazon S3 bucket while the version 2.0 is stored int he **noaa-nwm-retro-v2.0-pds** bucket both in the **us-east-1** AWS region.
+The NWM Retrospective version 2.1 is stored in Zarr and NetCDF Formats in these S3 buckets:

+noaa-nwm-retrospective-2-1-zarr-pds
+noaa-nwm-retrospective-2-1-pds

+Additional versions can also be found at https://registry.opendata.aws/nwm-archive/

-This bucket contains the reanalysis archive organized by year starting in 1993.
+The noaa-nwm-retro-v2.0-pds bucket contains the reanalysis archive organized by year starting in 1993.
 The files are an internally compressed NetCDF format.
 They do not need to be decompressed.
 Each file contains detailed metadata describing the data stored within it.